 Any dirt bike rider would love to add some bling to their dirt bike to give it that ‘Factory bike’ look.
 Anodized aluminum footpegs certainly look cool, and dirt bike footpegs get a pretty hard life also, so a new set is always a good idea.

-You can check out other parts available from MOJO in my post: Bling Your Bike – MOJO Product Review
+Check out other parts available from MOJO: Bling Your Bike – MOJO Product Review

 Fork Support Brace

-The Front Fork Support Brace fits between the bikes front fender and wheel.
-It prevents damage to the bike’s fork seals and springs during transport.
+The Front Fork Support Brace fits between the bike’s front fender and wheel.
+It prevents damage to the bike’s fork seals and compressing the springs during transport.

 You can strap the bikes down securely and not worry about damaging your front forks.
 I wouldn’t be without one, so this would be a very useful gift for someone that doesn’t yet have one.